Visit the Blue Mountains By Train: 2 Easy Itineraries

 The cost of tickets depends on the time of the day and the day of the week.

-On Friday, Saturday and Sunday the return fare is set by the Opal weekend travel cap of $8.40 per day.
-A consequence of the cheap ticket is there are more people on the trains (and in the mountains), which can often result in no empty seats on the way home!
+On Friday, Saturday, and Sunday, the Opal weekend travel cap is $9.35 per day.
+The cheap fare means more people on the trains, which can lead to no empty seats on the way home!

-If you are not familiar with the Opal system, read our 101 Guide to using Opal in Sydney first.
+If you’re unfamiliar with the Opal system, read our 101 Guide to using Opal in Sydney first.

-What time train should you take to the Mountains?
+What time should you take the train to the mountains?

 The early bird catches the worm and avoids the tour buses, so set your alarm and get to bed before midnight!